-If you are a stockholder with 20 or more shares of either Class A or Class B common stock as of [Time] on [Month] [Date], 2001, we will first convert your shares into one twentieth (1/20) of the number of shares you held immediately prior to the reverse split.
-One minute after the reverse split, at [Time], we will reconvert your shares in the forward stock split into 20 times the number of shares you held after the reverse split, which is the same number of shares you held before the reverse split.
+If you are a stockholder with 20 or more shares of either Class A or Class B common stock as of 6:00 p.m. on the date we effect the Reverse/Forward Split, expected to be May 14, 2001, we will first convert your shares into one twentieth (1/20) of the number of shares you held immediately prior to the reverse split.
+One minute after the reverse split, at 6:01 p.m., we will reconvert your shares in the forward stock split into 20 times the number of shares you held after the reverse split, which is the same number of shares you held before the reverse split.
 For example, if you were an owner of 25 shares of either Raytheon Class A or Class B common stock immediately prior to the reverse split, your shares would be converted to 1.25 shares in the reverse split and back to 25 shares in the forward split.
 As a result, the Reverse/Forward Split will not affect the number of shares that you hold if you hold 20 or more shares of either Raytheon Class A or Class B stock account immediately prior to the reverse split.